 Greensboro dentist discusses the history of sedation dental treatment

-This history of dentistry dates back some 14,000 years to an Italian tooth treated with flint instruments.
+The history of dentistry dates back some 14,000 years to an Italian tooth treated with flint instruments.
 However, current archeological research indicates that Neanderthals may have used rudimentary dental tools 130,000 years ago!
 From those ancient eras to current times, discomfort and anxiety associated with dental treatment has no doubt been a concern.
-Greensboro dentist, Dr. Steven Hatcher shares this brief but intriguing lesson in role of sedation in dentistry.
+Greensboro dentist, Dr. Steven Hatcher of Triad Dentistry, shares this brief but intriguing lesson in the role of sedation in dentistry.